Danielagazzano66/Daniela-alphabet/README.md

 ### 🌍 Mission

-The Daniela Alphabet is a human communication system developed from the real-life experience of Daniela Gazzano, a person living with Locked-in Syndrome.
+The Daniela Alphabet is a human communication system developed in 2006 from the real-life experience of Daniela Gazzano, a person living with Locked-in Syndrome.

 It allows communication through minimal signals such as eye blinks, restoring:
 - dignity